 Similarly, you are obliged to use the régime réel if your rental income is in excess of €15,000 per year.

 Under the regime réel your tax liability is determined after deducting your actual eligible costs against your gross rental income.

-These eligible costs are set out in the Code général des impôts, CGI. - Article 31.
 They include general management costs, the costs of property insurance, local property taxes, the costs of a managing agent, guardian, caretaker, or gardener and the costs of insurance taken out against the risk of non-payment of rent by the tenant.

 Also deductible are the interest costs associated with the repair or improvement of a rented property, as well as the interest costs on a mortgage for a property purchased with a view to it being let.
 It is irrelevant whether these interest costs arise from a secured or unsecured loan.

 You can also deduct the fees associated with taking out a loan, as well as life insurance premiums payable to guarantee the loan.
 However, you cannot deduct agents and notaire fees associated with acquisition of the property.